NFTs-for-Humanity/OpenNFT/README.md

 would go directly and entirely to the charity.

 This new technology is able to transform any resource available to humanity into a commodity.
-As it will be regulated in a free market, therefore it will attract speculators.
+Since the world volume of transactions involved in donations is over 400 billion dollars annually and this platform is highly encrypted, all transactions can be made with extremely low risks of fraud.
+Morover, all donors will be gifted with artwork from artists that believe in the same causes as them.
+Therefore, there is absolutely no reason not to do at least a large part of these donations through the NFT platform.

 This could create a market for contributions and a cascade effect of goodwill.
-As more people contribute and their friends donate, their tokens become more valuable, like in any free market.
+As more people contribute and their friends donate, their tokens become more valuable, like in any free market that is growing.
 This new technology is able to transform any resource available to humanity into a commodity.
 As these commodities will be traded in a free market it will attract speculators, willing to buy and trade donations in an open market.
 The more microtransactions involved in this system, the more royalties will be generated, and the more money will go to the charities and